-• refPositionsFileN - File containing the reference positions for fitting
+refPositionsFileN - File containing the reference positions for fitting fittingAtoms - The atoms that are used for alignment

 [UNIX filename, context: aspath and azpath]

 The path is defined by multiple refPositionsFiles which are similiar to refPositionsFile in the rmsd CV.
 If your path consists of 10 nodes, you can list the coordinate file (in PDB or XYZ format) from refPositionsFile1 to refPositionsFile10.